rmit-ir/bayesian-risk/README.md

 to draw inferences between a champion, set of challengers, and artefact systems.
 We aim to release this part first as an MVP, and leave risk-adjusted score explorations to later stages.
-More specifically, we look at reproducing Figure 4 in the SIGIR paper.
+More specifically, we look at providing the functionality to produce figures like Figure 4 in the SIGIR paper.

 ## Project Structure

-The project structure closely follows the SIGIR 2019 [codebase](https://github.com/julian-urbano/sigir2019-statistical) for the paper "Statistical Significance Testing in Information Retrieval:
+The project is structured similarly to the SIGIR 2019 [codebase](https://github.com/julian-urbano/sigir2019-statistical) for the paper "Statistical Significance Testing in Information Retrieval:
 An Empirical Analysis of Type I, Type II and Type III Errors" from @julian-urbano et. al.

+Run `./install.sh` to check that you have all of the required R libraries installed, and if not, it will install the libraries listed in in `install.R`.

+* `R/` contains the source code in R.
-* `./doit.sh` executes the simulation, edit this file based on your needs.
+* `R/run_tests.sh` executes the tests and the simulation, which has examples on how to use the code.
 * `data/` contains input data files, like the system AP scores for all artefact, challenger and champion systems.
-* `output/` contains generated output files.
+* `output/` contains generated output files (none so far).
-* `R/` contains the source code in R.
-* `scratch/` contains temporary files generated in the process.

 ## System-Specific Workarounds